What is Puree?

 What is the shelf life & handling of The Perfect Purée products?

-Culinary Traditions purees, concentrates & zests
+Purees, concentrates & zests

 To use, thaw jars overnight in a refrigerator or quick thaw by placing jars in a bath of cool water.
 Once slacked out, stir before use.